DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

+⚠ The server currently has a major outage, due to the total collapse of my 32-bit Raspbian installation, and the complete inability to assign static addresses.
+Current restoration estimate is Thursday 24th of June 2021.

+———————————————————————————

 After 1½ years of trial setups and tinkering until March 2021, I now offer my DNS server to be used by the public!
 That being said, there are a considerable number of drawbacks with it that means that it should ***NOT*** be used in setups where uptime, privacy, or impartiality is important.
 By using this server, you agree to at least having *read* and being aware of all the info written below.

 ### DNS IP addresses